suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #arch-fig title="Architecture for the distribution of Encrypted Payloads."}

-The author has several deployment options, namely:

-* The author, as the sender, obtains information about the recipients
-  and their keys from the distribution system.
-There are proprietary as well as
-  standardized device management solutions available providing this functionality,
-  as discussed in {{RFC9019}}.
-Then, it performs the necessary
-  steps to encrypt the payload.
-As a last step it creates one or more manifests.
-  The device(s) perform decryption and act as recipients.

-* The author treats the distribution system as the initial recipient.
-The
-  author typically uses REST APIs or web user interfaces to interact with the
-  distribution system.
-Then, the distribution system decrypts and re-encrypts the
-  payload for consumption by the device (or the devices).
-Delegating the task of
-  re-encrypting the payload to the distribution system offers flexibility when the
-  number of devices that need to receive encrypted payloads changes dynamically
-  or when updates to KEKs or recipient public keys are necessary.
-As a downside,
-  the author needs to trust the distribution system with performing the
-  re-encryption of the payload.

-If the author delegates encryption rights to the distributor two models are possible:
+When the author delegates encryption rights to the distributor, two models are possible:

-1. The distributor replaces the COSE_Encrypt in the manifest and then signs the
+1. Replacing the COSE_Encrypt and Re-signing the Manifest:
-manifest again.
-However, the COSE_Encrypt structure is contained within a signed
-container, which presents a problem: replacing the COSE_Encrypt with a new one
-will cause the digest of the manifest to change, thereby changing the signature.
-This means that the distributor must be able to sign the new manifest.
-If this
-is the case, then the distributor gains the ability to construct and sign
-manifests, which allows the distributor the authority to sign code, effectively
-presenting the distributor with full control over the recipient.
-Because
-distributors typically perform their re-encryption online in order to handle
-a large number of devices in a timely fashion, it is not possible to air-gap
-the distributor's signing operations.
-This impacts the recommendations in
-{{Section 4.3.17 of RFC9124}}.
-This model nevertheless represent the current
-state of firmware updates for IoT devices.

-2. The distributor uses a two-layer manifest system.
-More precisely, the distributor
+The distributor replaces the COSE_Encrypt structure in the manifest and then signs the manifest again.
+However, since the COSE_Encrypt structure is within a signed container, this presents a challenge: replacing COSE_Encrypt alters the digest of the manifest, thereby invalidating the signature.
+As a result, the distributor must be able to sign the new manifest.
+If this is the case, the distributor gains the authority to construct and sign manifests, effectively allowing them to sign code and giving them full control over the recipient.
+Distributors typically perform re-encryption online to manage large numbers of devices efficiently, which prevents air-gapping the signing operations.
+This has implications for the recommendations in {{Section 4.3.17 of RFC9124}}.
+Despite these issues, this model represents the current standard practice for IoT firmware updates.

+2. Two-Layer Manifest System:
-constructs a new manifest that overrides the COSE_Encrypt using the dependency
-system defined in {{I-D.ietf-suit-trust-domains}}.
-This incurs additional
-overhead: one additional signature verification and one additional manifest,
-as well as the additional machinery in the recipient needed for dependency
+The distributor creates a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
+This method introduces additional overhead, including one more signature verification, one extra manifest, and the need for extra mechanisms on the recipient side to handle dependency processing.
+While this adds complexity, it also enhances security.
-processing.
-This extra complexity offers extra security.

-These two models also present different threat profiles for the distributor.
-If the distributor only has encryption rights, then an attacker who breaches
-the distributor can only mount a limited attack: they can encrypt a modified
-binary, but the recipients will identify the attack as soon as they perform
-the required image digest check and revert back to a correct image immediately.
+These two models offer different threat profiles for the distributor.
+If the distributor is limited to encryption rights, an attacker who breaches the distributor can only launch a limited attack by encrypting a modified binary.
+However, recipients will detect the attack during the image digest check and immediately revert to the correct image.

-It is RECOMMENDED that distributors implement the two-layer manifest
-approach in order to distribute content encryption keys without requiring
-re-signing of the manifest, despite the increase in complexity and greater
-number of signature verifications that this imposes on the recipient.
+It is RECOMMENDED that distributors adopt the two-layer manifest approach to distribute content encryption keys without re-signing the manifest, despite the added complexity and the increased number of signature verifications required on the recipient side.

 # Encryption Extensions {#parameters}

 This specification introduces a new extension to the SUIT_Parameters structure.

-The SUIT_Encryption_Info structure (called suit-parameter-encryption-info in
+The SUIT_Encryption_Info structure (referred to as suit-parameter-encryption-info
-{{parameter-fig}}) contains the content key distribution information.
+in {{parameter-fig}}) contains the content key distribution information.
 The
-content of the SUIT_Encryption_Info structure is explained in {{AES-KW}}
+details of the SUIT_Encryption_Info structure are provided in {{AES-KW}} (for
-(for AES-KW) and in {{ES-DH}} (for ES-DH).
+AES-KW) and {{ES-DH}} (for ES-DH).

-Once a CEK is available, the steps described in {{content-enc}} are applicable.
+Once a CEK is available, the steps outlined in {{content-enc}} apply to both
-These steps apply to both content key distribution methods described in this
+content key distribution methods described in this section.
-section.

-The SUIT_Encryption_Info structure is either carried inside the
+The SUIT_Encryption_Info structure is carried within either the
-suit-directive-override-parameters or the suit-directive-set-parameters
+suit-directive-override-parameters or suit-directive-set-parameters used in
-parameters used in the "Directive Write" and "Directive Copy" directives.
+the "Directive Write" and "Directive Copy" operations.
+An implementation
-An implementation claiming conformance with this specification
-must implement support for these two parameters.
-Since a device will
+conforming to this specification must support these two parameters.

+Interoperability requirements for content key distribution methods vary:
-typically only support one of the content key distribution methods,
+since a device will typically support only one of the two specified methods,
-the distribution system needs to know which of two specified methods
+the distribution system needs to know which method is supported.
+Limiting a
-is supported.
-Mandating only a single content key distribution
+constrained device to a single content key distribution method also helps
-method for a constrained device also reduces the code size.
+reduce code size.

 ~~~
 SUIT_Parameters //= (suit-parameter-encryption-info